Waihonua

 Moderate evidence that the building's pool is heated: multiple listings explicitly state phrases like "heated swimming pool", "infinity-edge heated salt water pool", and "heated infinity pool" (at least a few different listings/agents), and MLS amenity flags include heated pool on some records (not all).
 The signal is consistent but not universal, so confidence is moderate.

-Several listings explicitly state the pool is salt/saltwater (phrases include 'Saltwater Pool' and 'heated salt water pool'), providing strong evidence the pool is saltwater.
+Multiple listings explicitly describe the building pool as salt or saltwater (including 'heated salt water pool'), providing strong evidence the pool is saltwater.

-All current MLS listings (20/20) list washer/dryer in the inclusions and numerous public remarks explicitly state in-unit laundry, with phrases like "full size washer dryer" and "full size washer/dryer" appearing across multiple listings.
-The evidence is consistent across many agent listings (likely accurate rather than a single copy/paste error), so the building offers units with in-unit laundry.
+All 20 current MLS listings indicate washer/dryer inclusions and numerous public remarks explicitly reference in-unit laundry (quotes include "full size washer dryer" and "in-unit laundry").
+Evidence is consistent across many different listings/agents rather than a single outlier, so confidence is high that some units in the building have in-unit laundry.

 No analysis available

-I searched the public remarks for phrases like 'laundry on each floor', 'floor-by-floor laundry', and 'laundry room on every floor' and found no mentions.
-Listings reference in-unit full-size washer/dryer but do not state community laundry on every floor.
+Searched all remarks for phrases like 'laundry on each floor', 'floor-by-floor laundry', and 'laundry room on every floor'.
+No evidence found; multiple listings mention in-unit full-size washer/dryer but nothing about community laundry on every floor.

 Strong, consistent evidence that the building provides parking: 20 of 20 current MLS records list parking features and numerous remarks state 'comes with 1 parking stall', 'two parking stalls', or 'parking stall level'.
 This is widespread across many different listings and agents.